 A dissertation should normally have a strong introduction and conclusion in addition to between 3 to 5 substantial chapters (a total of 5 - 7 chapters).
-For many human geography students this may take the form of a book-type manuscript of approximately 200-300 double spaced pages with standard format.
-For physical geography students (and those with a STEM focus) this may take the form of 3 or 4 substantial chapters tied together with a substantial introduction and conclusion which demonstrates the coherence of the research project and its broader implications (with the aim of submitting each of the 3 substantial chapters as separate articles).
-The dissertation should follow the writing guidelines as detailed in the appendix below and all Graduate Studies requirements.
+For most human geography students this should take the form of a book-type manuscript of approximately 150-300 double spaced pages with standard format.
+For physical geography students (and those with a STEM focus) this may take the form of 3 or 4 substantial chapters tied together with a substantial introduction and conclusion which demonstrates the coherence of the research project and its broader implications (with the aim of submitting each of the 3-4 substantial chapters as separate articles).
+The dissertation should follow the writing guidelines as detailed in Appendix A and all Graduate Studies requirements.
+Detailed guidelines for writing a dissertation are provided in Appendix C.